12 Dementia Care Tips From Expert Caregivers in 2026

 This can happen because seniors are at higher risk for problems related to medication side effects or drug interactions.
 Dementia can also change how certain medications affect the brain.

-To reduce medication-related problems, call the doctor if you suspect that a new medication is causing a problem and ask them to find alternatives that could work better.
+To reduce medication-related problems, call the doctor if you suspect a new medication is causing problems and ask them to find alternatives that may work better.
+It’s also essential to have the doctor regularly review all medications and supplements to ensure each is still needed.

 4. Use validation therapy or therapeutic fibs to respond kindly

 Dementia care experts recommend joining your older adult in their reality rather than trying to force them back into ours.
+Trying to get them to understand facts or our reality usually causes confusion, anxiety, fear, and anger.

 Someone with dementia may insist that they’re children waiting for their mother to pick them up, they need to get to the office even though they’re retired, or they’re going to visit a relative who passed away long ago.
+Instead of telling them that they’re wrong, use validation therapy or therapeutic fibs to kindly respond to their version of reality.

-Gently ask an open-ended question about the person they’re going to see or activity they want to do.
+Gently ask an open-ended question about the person they’re going to see or the activity they want to do.
 Or join their reality by saying OK, going along with the scenario for a while, then redirecting to a different activity.

 Validating their reality and allowing them to express their thoughts helps them feel calmer and happier.